drips-network/docs/docs/the-protocol/overview.md

 title: Overview
 ---

-Drips protocol is a fully decentralized, non-custodial, autonomous, and gas-optimized protocol allowing you to schedule and structure your ERC-20 token transactions to particular addresses.
+The Drips protocol is a fully decentralized, non-custodial, autonomous, and gas-optimized protocol allowing you to schedule and structure your ERC-20 token transactions to particular addresses.
 The information provided herein are for educational purposes only.

 <div className="legal-disclaimer">
 Disclaimer: The Drips protocol operates in a fully decentralized and autonomous manner, like the Ethereum protocol with which it is integrated.
 Therefore, no entity or person controls or is in any way responsible for the ongoing operation, running, or functioning of the Drips protocol, nor does any entity or person have custody of any funds raised or streamed in the Drips protocol.
 You acknowledge that you are solely responsible for any interaction with the Drips protocol and any harm, damage or loss that may occur.
 There is no warranty, express or implied, for the Drips protocol and/or the software and/or any content.
 The Drips protocol and in particular the software is of experimental nature and available for use to the public on an “as-is” basis and no representations or warranties of any kind are made with respect to the Drips protocol, its operations and functionality, or its fitness for any specific purpose.
 BY ACCESSING THE DRIPS PROTOCOL, YOU ACKNOWLEDGE, UNDERSTAND AND AGREE THAT YOU USE THE DRIPS PROTOCOL AND THE SOFTWARE AT YOUR OWN RISK AND YOU ASSUME ANY COSTS, RESPONSIBILITY AND/OR ANY LIABILITY FOR ANY DAMAGES OR LOSSES YOU MAY INCUR, INCLUDING ANY SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF YOUR USE, OR INABILITY TO USE, THE DRIPS PROTOCOL AND/OR THE SOFTWARE.